IwoHerka/great-cs-papers/README.md

-## Collection of great papers on functional programming and software-engineering
+## Opinionated collection of great papers on functional programming and software-engineering

+What follows is a compilation of papers and articles which were very influential in the development of _my_ understanding of computer science and programming.
+In another words, this is not a hall of fame; I list them because I believe they provide immensely useful information for aspiring programmers; programmers to whom this list may be recommended.
+For this reason, positions included here may not be necessarily "great" by any standard other than mine.
+(Although there is an obvious overlap - some recommendations may even verge on being a cliché.)

 ### An Axiomatic Basis for Computer Programming - C. A. R. Hoare - 1969